 Who: Radiohead, Red Hot Chili Peppers, Phish, Beach Boys, Aziz Ansari, Dispatch, Bon Iver, the Shins, Rodrigo y Gabriela and C.U.B.A., Fitz and the Tantrums, Phantogram, and Feist

-Pitchfork Music Festival (pictured
+Pitchfork Music Festival (pictured above)

 The online music mag's annual outdoor festival features a mix of rising indie artists and big-time headliners.